 User Experience is one of the main elements that differentiate you from your competitors, both physically and virtually.
 To increase your conversion rates you might need to completely change your UX.
 The question is: Where do you even start?
 How do you pinpoint what your users and prospects want?

 It’s pretty easy to make excuses and say you know what users want without any research or investigation.
-You have to be a learner, humble and smart enough to draw conclusions through data, analytics.
+You have to be a learner, humble and smart enough to draw conclusions through data analytics for a better customer experience.
 Let’s start at the bottom – Google Analytics.
 This blog post will help you extract insightful, actionable data.

 After reading this post you’ll be able to see each component and extract data from the same.